The Adam Friedland Show: Season two

 On May 28, 2025, Friedland released a surprise announcement, revealing that he had been working on a revamped second season of the show.
 This season would have a regular weekly release of an hour-long talk show episode.
-This was a large change to the first season's sporadic release over a period of over two years, oftentimes with gaps in production of several months.
+This was a large change compared to the first season's sporadic release over a period of over two years, oftentimes with gaps in production of several months.

-Friedland's new season has reached mainstream acclaim, with several favorable write-ups praising his offbeat interview style, the avant-garde production of the show, and his hard-hitting questions.
+Friedland's second season earned mainstream acclaim, with several favorable write-ups praising his offbeat interview style, the show's avant-garde production, and his hard-hitting questions.
 The New Yorker described The Adam Friedland Show as "subversive" and "irresistibly funny".